INN offers investors a growing list of all marijuana stocks listed on the CSE.

 This year the company has obtained 30 percent interest in facilities located in California and Washington State.
 “CROP continues to aggressively pursue new opportunities to expand its portfolio of tenant growers and infrastructure assets in strategic licensed jurisdictions,” CROP director Alex Horsley said.

 Friday Night Inc. (CSE:TGIF)

-Friday Night is a cannabis producer based on the state of Nevada, one of the states to most recently legalized the recreational use of cannabis.
+Friday Night is a cannabis producer based in the state of Nevada, one of the states to most recently legalized the recreational use of cannabis.

 The company raised $7.5 million in order to fully capitalize on the high demand of the market in Las Vegas.
 On June 15, the company began trading on the CSE.
 Thanks to the boom of the Nevada market, the company is hoping to capitalize on the millions of tourists visiting Las Vegas.

-The company announced its intentions to expand its presence into one of the biggest cannabis market available, California.
+The Canadian cannabis stock announced its intentions to expand its presence into one of the biggest cannabis market available, California.

 FinCanna Capital (CSE:CALI)

-FinCanna is a royalty company for the licensed medical cannabis industry, with a focus on the California market.
+Next on our marijuana stocks list is FinCanna, a royalty company for the licensed medical cannabis industry, with a focus on the California market.
 The company started trading on December 29, 2017.